ionic-team/ionic-site/docs/v2/getting-started/tutorial/project-structure/index.md

 - `build/js/app.bundle.js` is a concatenated file containing Ionic, Angular and your app's JavaScript.

-- `cordova.js` will 404 during local development, as it gets injected into your project during cordova's build process.
+- `cordova.js` will 404 during local development, as it gets injected into your project during Cordova's build process.

 <h3 class="file-title">./app/app.js</h3>

 Inside of the `app` directory we find our pre-compiled code.
 This is where most of the work for an Ionic 2 app will take place.
-When we run `ionic serve`, our code inside of `app/` is [transpiled](/docs/what-is/#transpiler) into the correct Javascript version that the browser understands (currently, [ES5](/docs/what-is/#es5)).
-That means we can work at a higher level using TypeScript and [ES6+](/docs/what-is/es2015-es6), but compile down to the older form of Javascript the browser needs.
+When we run `ionic serve`, our code inside of `app/` is [transpiled](docs/v2/resources/what-is/#transpiler) into the correct Javascript version that the browser understands (currently, [ES5](docs/v2/resources/what-is/#es5)).
+That means we can work at a higher level using TypeScript and [ES6+](docs/v2/resources/what-is/#es2015-es6), but compile down to the older form of Javascript the browser needs.

 `app/app.js` is the entry point for our app.